Robrowno/rock-paper-scissors/README.md

 There are various events that occur on my project, so I had to compile a list of functionality testing to ensure I got exactly the right results each time.
 This ranges from username inputs, to start/reset buttons and game buttons that trigger a visual and behind-the-scenes response.

+### Test 1: Username + Start button

+Testing conducted for username and start button:

+- Function: Display a username of the player's choosing before clicking the start button (Default to name 'User' if no input value is written in)
+- Check Result: Usernames work upon input and clicking start.
+Desired outcome of 'User' displaying also true if no value is entered.
+- Issues: On smaller screen sizes, in order to keep consistency with layout design, if an entered username is quite long, it will make their 'user' bars extend to the right.
+This is a compromise I am ok with.

+### Test 2: Return to Start Page

+Testing conducted for return to start page:

+- Function: Click title "Rock Paper Scissors" to return to the start page
+- Check Result: When on the game page, clicking on the title does take you back to the game page as expected.
+You can even change the user name whilst you are there if you choose to.
+- Issues: None.

+### Test 3: Testing Options bar and response

+Testing options bar which acts as the main game function for the player:

+- Function: Clicking on any one of the options in the bar will start the game by generating an automatic random computer response.
+Both choices will display in the arena below.
+- Check Result: When clicking on any one of the rock, paper or scissors options, a random computer reaction occurs and both the player options show.
+When checking the console log for the random computer response, it proves that a random number associated with the options is picked each time.
+The results display correctly in their respective game arena boxes below.
+- Issues: None.

+### Test 4: Banner displays

+Testing for a win/lose/draw banner to tell the user the result of that round:

+- Function: To appear under the game arena when the player and computer choices are displayed above.
+- Check Result: On any selection and result, the correct banner displays on each result every time.
+- Issues: None.

+### Test 5: Score incrementation

+Testing the incrementation function of the game.

+- Function: When eithe the player or the computer wins a round, a tally is kept below that goes up by 1 with each win, and doesn't increment at all if one or the other draws or loses a round.
+When 10 points are accumalarted, a round is won and tallied below that.
+- Check Result: When playing, the rounds increment correctly every time.
+When either the player or the user hits 10 points, a round is won and tallied correctly and the rounds reset back to 0 to begin a new round.
+- Issues: None.

+### Test 6: Modal Displays

+Test the modal pop-up at the end of a round:

+- Function: At the end of a round, depending on whether the User wins or loses, a modal displays with one of 2 messages.
+- Check Result: On a round win or loss for the player, the correct respective message displays each time.
+A transparent div behind the message blocks the user from continuing to play until they click the 'x' on the modal.
+- Issues: On smaller screen sizes, it is still sometimes possible to select the reset button despite the transparent div.
+However, with time constraints in mind and considering the nature of the button, I didn't deem this to be too important to address considering this was only prevalent on some small screen devices.

+### Test 7: Reset button

+Testing the reset button at the bottom of the game page:

+- Function: To reset the game back to 0 on both the match and round points for both user and computer.
+- Check Result: The reset button resets the score for both the match and round points as expected.
+- Issues: No issues.

+### Test 8: Error 404 File

+Testing the Error 404 for the website:

+- Function: To display when an invalid entry on the website is requested.
+Display an option to return to the start page as well.
+- Check Result:
+- Issues: